shawnty130802/paytima/README.md

                <p><strong>3.
-Refunds and Reversals</strong></p>
+No Refunds and Settlement of Transactions</strong></p>
-               <p>All refund requests are subject to our standard Refund Policy.</p>
+               <p>All transactions processed through the platform are strictly non-refundable.</p>
                <ul style="margin: 10px 0 20px 20px; font-size: 0.95rem; color: #555;">
-                   <li>Refunds for transactions made via GCash, Maya, or PayPal will generally be credited back to the original payment account used.</li>
-                   <li>Please note that while we may process a refund immediately, the time it takes for the funds to appear in your balance is determined by the respective platform (e.g., PayPal’s processing window).</li>
+                   <li>By completing a payment, you acknowledge and agree that the service or product is provided on a final-sale basis.
+It cannot be returned, exchanged, or refunded.</li>
+                   <li>Please note that all transactions are final and we do not provide credits or reversals for any circumstances, such as service cancellation, or changes of mind.</li>
                </ul>

                <p><strong>4.
-User Responsibility for Errors</strong></p>
-               <p>The user is responsible for ensuring all payment details are accurate before confirming a transaction.</p>
+QR-Based Payments and Automated Processing</strong></p>
+               <p>Our system utilizes QR-based technology to automatically prepare the payment details.</p>
                <ul style="margin: 10px 0 20px 20px; font-size: 0.95rem; color: #555;">
-                   <li>We are not liable for failed transactions or funds sent to the wrong account due to user error (such as entering the wrong mobile number for GCash/Maya).</li>
+                   <li>User Verification: It is the user’s sole responsibility to ensure they are scanning the correct and official QR code provided by our system.
+Use our payment checklist to customize your transaction and choose only the specific items you wish to process today.</li>
+                   <li>System Integrity: Since payment details (amount and recipient) are automatically generated via the QR code, we are not liable for any discrepancies resulting from third-party app malfunctions.</li>
-                   <li>We are not responsible for delays or failures in payment caused by downtime or technical issues on the side of GCash, Maya, or PayPal.</li>
+                   <li>Third-Party Failures: We are not responsible for transaction failures, delays, or technical issues caused by downtime on the side of payment providers (e.g., GCash, Maya, or PayPal).</li>
                </ul>
            </div>